 The sky’s the limit when it comes to segmenting your customers into different groups.
 The important thing to bear in mind when creating segments is to figure out which segments will help you drive growth for your business.

-The highly engaged segment comprised people who had made at least four purchases.
-Despite it only being 10 percent of the size of the general segment, it generated eight percent more total revenue.
+The highly engaged segment comprised people who had made at least 4 purchases.
+Despite the highly engaged segment only being 10% of the size of the general segment, it generated 8% more total revenue.

 “Creating these revenue-driving segments takes only a few seconds and it really fuels our growth.
-We’ve seen 50 percent of our monthly revenue, on average, coming through Klaviyo,” said Rebecca Melsky, co-founder of Princess Awesome.
+We’ve seen 50% of our monthly revenue, on average, coming through Klaviyo,” said Rebecca Melsky, co-founder of Princess Awesome.

-With the holidays coming up, maybe you’d like to see sales come in earlier than they did last year.
+Consider treating your most loyal subscribers to an exclusive offer.
 You can offer incentives like early access to a sale or a first-look at a new product you’re about to launch.

 How personalization can help you drive holiday sales

-Brands that create personalized experiences are seeing their revenue increase by six to ten percent—two to three times faster than those that don’t, according to Boston Consulting Group.
+Brands that create personalized experiences are seeing their revenue increase by up to 10%—that’s 2-3x faster than brands that don’t2.